 Continuing education has always been a focus for Erin through her entire teaching career, including studying Early Childhood Education at Western Oregon University.
 She currently takes continuing education courses in Child Development offered by Opal School, Mentor Graphics, Helen Gordon center and other local Reggio based classes.
 Other groups that she enjoys learning from include Multnomah County Childcare Resource and Referral, Mount Hood Community College and Portland Community College and The Swindell’s Center focusing on supporting children with special needs in an inclusive classroom setting.

 Healthy eating and staying active are very important to Erin.
-Her hobbies include gardening, kayaking, Barre3 and hiking, camping, home canning, fermenting and preserving, and volunteering for local groups.
+Her hobbies include knitting, gardening, hiking, camping, and volunteering for local groups.

 Darin has been part of the school from day one.
 He is a key member of our teaching staff who acts as daily support for teachers and children when needed.
 As an extra helping hand, Darin is always available when our school is taking on larger projects.
 He enjoys time with the children, as well as documenting projects through pictures and the daily journal.
 He is our substitute teacher, handyman, creator of structures and objects in our indoor and outdoor environments and loves taking a hands-on approach to the development and evolution of our school.